-- 1. Try to encourage your child to research and apply for more than one apprenticeship scheme.
-Aim for at least five apprenticeships - just like university applications - choosing five apprenticeships helps your child to avoid placing all their eggs in one basket. - 2.
-Encourage your child to request feedback from the company.
+- 2. Encourage your child to request feedback from the company.
 Whilst not all companies offer this, many do.
-Feedback will help your child understand the reasons for not being successful and will help them improve for future interviews.
-Companies have a lot of experience in providing feedback of this kind and it is likely to be sensitive and constructive.

-- 3. Be there.
+Feedback will help your child understand the reasons for not being successful and will help them improve for future interviews. - 3.
+Be there.
 Listen carefully to their feelings and reassure them that in the long-run, things will work out. - 4.
 Apprenticeships are available all year round.
 If they have not been successful yet and have already finished school, encourage them to take on an internship or some additional work experience to help strengthen future applications.